morhadad2/pokemon-analytics-dashboard/README.md

 npm install
 ```

-3. Create a `.env` file in the backend directory:
+3. update the `.env` file in the backend directory with the correct MONGODB_URI:
 ```env
 PORT=5001
 MONGODB_URI=ASK for more the URL for mongoAtlAs instance l